Types of Degrees Computer Programming Majors Are Getting

 Online Computer Programming Programs

-In 2017-2018, 603 schools offered a programming program of some type.
+In the 2018-2019 academic year, 614 schools offered some type of computer programming program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|